gkamradt/LLMTest_NeedleInAHaystack/README.md

 - `evaluator` - An evaluator to evaluate the model's response.
 Default is None.
 - `needle` - The statement or fact which will be placed in your context ('haystack')
 - `haystack_dir` - The directory which contains the text files to load as background context.
 Only text files are supported
+- `contexts_dir` - The directory which will store the sent contexts during the test (one .json per sent context).
+Default is `/contexts`
+- `results_dir` - The directory which will store the received completions/results during the test (one .json per received completion).
+Default is `/results`
 - `retrieval_question` - The question with which to retrieve your needle in the background context
 - `results_version` - You may want to run your test multiple times for the same combination of length/depth, change the version number if so
 - `num_concurrent_requests` - Default: 1.
 Set higher if you'd like to run more requests in parallel.
 Keep in mind rate limits.